Tianjin Jinmen Tiger F.C.: Rivalries

 The Jing-Jin derby is a local rivalry between Tianjin Jinmen Tiger and neighboring Beijing Guoan.
 Both teams can trace their histories to the North China Football Team before it split to form Tianjin and Beijing.
-Since then both clubs have predominantly remained within the top tier of Chinese football providing a constant rivalry fixture, which has led to intense matches that have spilled out away from the stadiums and onto the streets that have led to property destruction as well as further intensifying their relationship.
+Since then, both clubs have predominantly remained within the top tier of Chinese football, providing a constant rivalry fixture which has led to intense matches that have spilled out away from the stadiums and onto the streets that have led to property destruction as well as further intensifying their relationship.

-Also, Tianjin Tianhai were considered their rivals developed during recent years due to the separation of some Tianjinese fans.
-The two teams used the same ground in 2019 season.
-Nevertheless, this rivalry came to an end followed by the dissolution of Tianhai in 2020.
+Also, Tianjin Tianhai was considered their rival and developed during recent years due to the separation of some Tianjinese fans.
+The two teams used the same ground in the 2019 season.
+Nevertheless, this rivalry came to an end following the dissolution of Tianhai in 2020.